website-templates/jekyll-inclusion/_build/_posts/2015-01-16-demo-post-lists.md

 ---
 layout: post
 title: "Demo post &mdash; lists"
-subtitle: "This is the fourth post with tests and demo for lists elements with code snippets and explanations"
+description: "This is the fourth post with tests and demo for lists elements with code snippets and explanations"
 date: 2015-01-16
 tags:
 - Lorem ipsum